maff9n/home_dir/README.md

 - powerline

 ### What else to do
-- Extend $PATH in your .profile file to search in /Scripts as well
+- Extend .profile with .profile_extension

 ### What I need to do next to improve this repository